Milkweed In The Classroom

 One of the components of our Milkweed Project is educational outreach.
-The staff of the Nature Center collaborates with local elementary schools to educate them about the declining monarch butterfly population and the importance of the native milkweed plant.
-The Milkweed in the Classroom program includes outreach lessons, an opportunity to grow milkweed plants from seeds, and installing a monarch and milkweed specific pollinator garden at the school.
+The staff of the Dunwoody Nature Center collaborates with local elementary schools to educate them about the declining monarch butterfly population and the importance of the native milkweed plant.
+The Milkweed in the Classroom program includes outreach lessons, an opportunity to grow milkweed plants from seeds, and the installation of a monarch and milkweed-specific pollinator garden at the school.

 We offer the following outreach lessons for 1st, 2nd, and 3rd grade students.
 We can adapt these lessons to other grades as well.